Telefonica/mistica-android/library/src/main/java/com/telefonica/mistica/chips/README.md

-Component used to select one among several options, similar to a radio group, following [Material guidelines](1).
-It's implemented using a combination of `ChipGroup` and `Chip` classes from [Android Design Support library](2).
 In addition to the standard behavior of a `ChipGroup` with `Chips`, our Chips component has the following features:
 * Chips on a single horizontal line
 * Horizontal scroll
 * Single selection (like a radio group)